Moldovans elect new parliament amid concerns over graft, stalled reforms | Politics

 Moldovans elect new parliament amid concerns over graft, stalled reforms

-Moldovans will vote in a snap parliamentary election on Sunday in which pro-Western President Maya Sandu hopes to win a majority to fight corruption and carry out reforms she says were blocked by allies of her pro-Russian predecessor, Igor Dodon.
+Moldovans were voting in a snap parliamentary election on Sunday in which pro-Western President Maya Sandu hopes to win a majority to fight corruption and carry out reforms she says were blocked by allies of her pro-Russian predecessor, Igor Dodon.

-Sandu, a former World Bank economist who favours closer ties with the European Union, defeated Dodon last year but was forced to share power with the parliament elected in 2019 and the government run by lawmakers aligned with Dodon.
+Sandu, a former World Bank economist who favors closer ties with the European Union, defeated Dodon last year but was forced to share power with the parliament elected in 2019 and the government-run by lawmakers aligned with Dodon.
 In April, after two failed attempts to form a new government, Sandu dissolved the parliament, in which her PAS party had 15 lawmakers out of 101.

-"It's time to clear the country of clans, corrupt officials and manipulators," said Sandu, who wants to overhaul the judicial system, increase salaries and pensions and amend the constitution to make it easier to punish graft.
-CORRUPTION SCANDALS
+"It's time to clear the country of clans, corrupt officials, and manipulators," said Sandu, who wants to overhaul the judicial system, increase salaries and pensions and amend the constitution to make it easier to punish graft.
+Polls close at 9 p.m.
+(1800 GMT), with initial results expected a few hours later.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)